kirkzhangtech/kirkzhangtech.github.io/source/_posts/oracle/OraclePL_SQL_Recipes.md

 along with all required tables, types, and sequences should be loaded into an application schema that has the appropriate permissions required to access the data.
 For the purposes of this recipe, the application schema name is EMP.
-CHAPTER 4  FUNCTIONS, PACKAGES, AND PROCEDURES
-88
 Next, create a role by which to manage the privileges needed to invoke the package’s procedures and functions.
 Grant EXECUTE privileges to that role.
 Grant that role to application users.
 Your application users will now be able to execute the procedures and functions within the package.